 What should you do?

 I may be biased, but a great option is to talk to a mortgage professional, who has experience looking at the numbers.
 Our job, and honestly something we love to do, is looking over the numbers and finding you the best solution.
 So, go ahead and talk to your parents and let them give you advice on all sorts of things, but let the professionals work out the housing numbers – otherwise, you might be sharing that room with your little brother for much longer than you thought.

-Is it a new home in your near future?
-Simplify the application process and save yourself the stress of worrying…
+Is a new home in your near future?
+Simplify the application process and save yourself the stress of worrying about…